paulhu1997/camel/docs/key_modules/models.md

 ## Model calling template

 Here is the example code to use a chosen model.
-To utilize a different model, you can simply change three parameters the define your model to be used: `model_platform`, `model_type`, `model_config_dict` .
+To utilize a different model, you can simply change three parameters: `model_platform`, `model_type`, `model_config_dict` .

 ```
 from camel.models import ModelFactory